Dafciooo21/cs50-projects/README.md

 This repository is licensed under the MIT License.
 See the LICENSE file for more information.

-Enjoy exploring the projects and happy coding!

-### Note
-This repository is for educational purposes only.
+Note: This repository is for educational purposes only.
 All projects and code are based on assignments from the CS50 course and should be used as a reference for learning.